-Why are vitamins important for hair and scalp?
+Why vitamins are important for hair and scalp?

-– become thinner,
+- they become thinner,

-– fragile,
+- brittle,

 - less shiny,

-Some nutrient deficiencies are directly linked to hair loss, thinning, and an unhealthy appearance:
+Some nutrient deficiencies are directly linked to hair loss, thinning and an unhealthy appearance:

 - Biotin (vitamin B7) – one of the most important vitamins for hair strength and elasticity.
 (2*)